 8. Giant Schnauzer

-Giant Schnauzers have a tendency to be overly aggressive, which when tapped into and siphoned into the right direction make them extraordinary trackers of suspects, missing persons, bombs, and narcotics.
+Giant Schnauzers tend to be overly aggressive, which, when tapped into and siphoned into the right direction, make them extraordinary trackers of suspects, missing persons, bombs, and narcotics.

 9. American Pit Bull Terrier